Lawd-STAR/DetStream-Vision-Agents/docs/ai/instructions/ai-plugin.md

 # Plugin Development Guide

-## Example Plugin
+## 1. Copy the example plugin folder

+A sample plugin is located in `plugins/sample_plugin`.
+Start by copying the sample plugin and renaming it

+## 2. Update your new plugin

-An example plugin is located in `plugins/example`.
-Copying the example is the best way to create a new plugin.
-After copying the example be sure to:
+After you copy the example be sure to:

-- Update the folder name "example" to your plugin's name
 - Open `pyproject.toml` and update the name, description etc
-- Update the event types in your `events.py` file
-- Register your events in the plugin's `__init__` method

 ## Folder Structure